unicode-org/message-format-wg/spec/errors.md

 For all _messages_ without _Syntax Errors_ or _Data Model Errors_,
 an implementation MUST enable a user to get a formatted result.
-This result MAY include formatted _fallback values_.
+The formatted result might include _fallback values_ such as when a _placeholder_'s _expression_ produced an error during formatting.

 The two above requirements MAY be fulfilled by a single formatting method, or separately by more than one such method.